-Type of Policy: PCOB Operating Procedures Policy No. PCOB-12 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
-Code § 9.1-601(D) Approval Date: DRAFT Effective Date:
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-12

+Subject: POWERS AND DUTIES

+Approval: City County ResolutionBy Vote of City Council, Approval Date: DRAFT

+as required per Va.
+Code § 9.1-601(D)

+Effective Date:

 The purpose of this Operating Procedure is to set forth the circumstances in which disposition of a matter over which the PCOB has authority may be determined by a person or persons other than the PCOB.